wedlerS/junit-dataprovider/README.md

 junit-dataprovider for CI/CD workshop
 ==================

 N.B.
 This is a fork used for CI/CD trainings.
+And this is a test.

 # Building